Feyerabend/cc/ch07/addition/functional/README.md

 Shared mutable state is the root cause of data races.
 A race requires three
 conditions: shared memory, at least one write, and concurrent access.
-Pure functions and immutable data eliminate the "at least one write" condition and remove the race by construction -- not by careful locking.
+Pure functions and immutable data eliminate the "at least one write" condition and remove the race by construction--not by careful locking.
 This connection runs through every section of the series.

 #### Data transformation pipelines